 The Finished Caramel Peanut Butter Dip

 Below is the finished dip.
 Doesn't it look just like a regular, full-dairy caramel?
 I think so too.
-Only this one is a million times easier, and so much healthier!
+Only this one is a million times easier, and so much better!

 Honestly, it is a lot like regular caramel.
-Dates have a natural caramel flavor, making them perfect for a healthy swap like this.
+Dates have a natural caramel flavor, making them perfect for a swap like this.
 Make sure it is blended well and will be just as thick and creamy as traditional caramel!

 It tastes like a milder version of caramel.
 Yes, you can taste the dates, but the flavor is not overpowering, especially when adding peanut butter or another nut butter.
 Feel free to add a drizzle of pure maple syrup or a sprinkle of your favorite spices, such as ground cinnamon.